SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 4. For configuring OAuth destination in SAP Cloud Platform you need to know the Service Provider name of your SAP Cloud for Customer tenant.

-   Logon to SAP Cloud for Customer System and choose *ADMINISTRATOR* > *COMMON TASKS* and select *Configure Single Sign-On*
+   In SAP Cloud for Customer System HTML5 interface choose *ADMINISTRATOR* > *COMMON TASKS* and select *Configure Single Sign-On*

    ![C4C SSO Page](./src/main/resources/images/C4CSSOPage.png)